Modeling Reachability Types with Logical Relations: Semantic Type Soundness of

 We use the notation $\ccup{b}$ to denote the conditional set union operator, \ie, if the predicate $b$ is true, the operator performs a union of the left- and right-hand operands; otherwise, the result defaults to the left-hand operand only.
 Let $p$ be a reachability qualifier that may include the freshness marker $\QFresh$ and the self-reference marker $\QSelf$.
 We write $\NFQ{p}$ to denote dropping the freshness and the self-reference markers in $p$, resulting in the set of variables appearing in $p$, \ie, $\NFQ{p} := p \qminus (\QFresh, \QSelf)$.

-\bfparagraph{Interpretation of Reachability} \figref{fig:unary_base} (top) refines function $\vallocs{v}$ that computes reachable locations from value $v$ for the \X{}-calculus.
-The definition follows that for the \langb{}-calculus (\figref{fig:lambda_lr}), except for function values.
+\bfparagraph{Interpretation of Reachability} \figref{fig:unary_base} (top) refines function $\vallocs{v}$ that computes reachable locations from value $v$ for \X{}.
+The definition follows that for \langb{} (\figref{fig:lambda_lr}), except for function values.
 Here, reachable locations from a closure record $\cl{H}{\lambda x.t}{\QF}$ include those from its qualifier, \ie, $\varslocs{H}{\QF}$, which computes reachable locations from variables in $\QF$.
 We often write $\varslocs{H}{\QF}$ for the reachable locations from a closure record when the context is clear.

-\bfparagraph{Well-Defined Reachable Locations} To use the reachability information in logical definitions, we use the predicate $\WFV{\Sigma}{v}$ (shown in \figref{fig:unary_base}) to guarantee reachable locations from a value $v$ are well-defined with respect to a store typing $\Sigma$, \ie, $\vallocs{v} \subq \DOM(\Sigma)$.
+\bfparagraph{Well-Defined Reachable Locations} To use the reachability information in logical definitions, we use the predicate $\WFV{\Sigma}{v}$ (shown in \figref{fig:unary_base}) to guarantee reachable locations from a value $v$ are well-defined \wrt a store typing $\Sigma$, \ie, $\vallocs{v} \subq \DOM(\Sigma)$.
 For example, a location $\ell$ can only reach itself.
-Thus the predicate $\WFV{\sigma}{\ell}$ checks $\ell \in \DOM(\Sigma)$.
+Thus the predicate $\WFV{\Sigma}{\ell}$ checks $\ell \in \DOM(\Sigma)$.
 For values of type $\ty{Bool}$, their reachable locations are the empty set.
-So their well-defined predicates are trivially true, and thus are omitted in its value interpretation.
+So their well-defined predicates are trivially true, and thus are omitted from its value interpretation.

 \bfparagraph{Reference Types} The value interpretation of reference type $\TRef~\ty[\qbot]{T}$ are store locations that hold values of type $T$, and their contents reach the empty set of locations.
+Comparing with \langb{} that only allows references to hold Boolean values, here, references can store any typeable values as long as they reach the empty set of locations.

-\bfparagraph{Function Types} The logical interpretation of function type $(x:\ty[s]{\ty{T}}) \to U^{r}$ is defined in \figref{fig:unary_base}, where $T$ and $U$ are closed under value environment $H$.
-Their closedness predicates are omitted in the figure, and in the logical definitions of other calculi in the subsequent sections.
+\bfparagraph{Function Types} The logical interpretation of function type $(x:\ty[s]{\ty{T}}) \to U^{r}$ is defined in \figref{fig:unary_base}, where $s$, $T$ and $U$ are closed under value environment $H$.
+Their closedness predicates are omitted in the figure, and in the logical definitions in the subsequent sections.
 The qualifier of the return value may include parameter $x$, as well as the freshness and self-reference markers.
 The qualifiers of a function and its argument specify how the argument value communicates with its function value (formula $\circledx{2}$).
 Here, we discuss several examples in~\citet{wei2023polymorphic}'s work against the formula.
 Consider the following reachability-polymorphic identity function:

 The type specifies that \code{id} cannot reach anything from its context ($q = \qbot$ in $\circledx{2}$), and accepts argument values that may reach separate locations from what \code{id} reaches ($s = \QFresh$ in $\circledx{2}$).
 Thus, the \code{id} function accepts any values of type \code{T}.